strange/erlang_v8/README.md

 more predictable than using a port driver or NIF.
 I will give the project proper attention if the experiment works out.

-The most notable feature is that you can eval things like "while (true) {}" and have the v8 VM actually terminate when it times out.
-I'm also planning two-way communication, loading scripts etc.
+The most notable features:

+- You can `eval/3` things like "while (true) {}" with a timeout and have the v8 VM actually terminate when it times out (the OS process is killed and restarted).
+- The context of the VM can then be reset (the current implementation is pretty naive; I'm working on a more elegant solution).
+This is useful when you want multiple parties to share the same VM(s).
+- A VM can be initialized with pre-defined source that's loaded into the OS process and automatically evaluated when the VM is reset or restarted.

+I'm also planning two-way communication (i.e. passing messages back to the controlling process from JS) and a few other things.

 ## Building

-Subversion, and Python 2.6-2.7 (by GYP) are required to build v8.
+Subversion, and Python 2.6-2.7 (required by GYP) are required to build v8.

 Build using make: